rrutt/cb-bread/README.md

 Download the appropriate installer for your workstation operating system from [http://www.couchbase.com/nosql-databases/downloads](http://www.couchbase.com/nosql-databases/downloads)

-Note that the latest version is legally restricted to Enterprise license customers.
+Note that the Enterprise Edition is legally restricted to Enterprise license customers.
-The free Community Edition is available for the prior point release by following the **"< VERSION 3.0.1"** link.
+Be sure to select the free Community Edition.
+(Typically this is one point release behind the Enterprise Edition.)

 ### Install the Couchbase Server: